anibaldeboni/rx/README.md

 # rx

-Rom eXpander is a cli tool designed to help you to manage your rom collection.
+Rom eXpander is a cli tool designed to help you manage your rom collection.
 It can compress individual rom files into zip files and inflate content files from zip files.

 # Usage